grem11n/blog/content/post/velero.md

 Is super straightforward.
 You can simply use [the official Helm chart](https://github.com/vmware-tanzu/helm-charts/tree/master/charts/velero) for that.
 Alternatively, you can use Velero CLI to install Velero, but I prefer the Helm way, especially if there is automation on top of Helm already.

 One thing that's not that obvious in the chart is plugin installation, though.
 Velero [uses plugins](https://velero.io/plugins/) cloud APIs and these plugins are installed using an [init container](https://github.com/vmware-tanzu/helm-charts/blob/master/charts/velero/values.yaml#L26) in the official chart.
 Without a plugin for your cloud provider, Velero will still startup, but won't be able to do anything meaningful.
 I actually spent some time figuring it out.
+Unfortunately, there are not many examples in the values file.
+So, you have to consult with the documentation from time to time.
+Even then, though, you may not find examples for some exotic clouds and use cases.

+Speaking of plugins.
+This is a great way to ensure flexibility and extendability for your tool.
+But again, if you have an exotic setup, some plugins may be tricky to use.
+Also, there might be a lag between new Velero versions and the versions for some plugins.
+Although, if you're working with one of the major cloud providers, you should be covered.

 Also, depending on how do you allow the applications inside a cluster to connect to your cloud API, you may need to create an additional configuration for things like [IRSA](https://medium.com/getamis/aws-irsa-for-self-hosted-kubernetes-e045564494af) or [Kiam](https://github.com/uswitch/kiam).
 Alternatively, you can provide the credentials as a Kubernetes Secret, of course.
 However, I warn you not to do so!